What to do if you start crying during meditation?

-It is precisely these resurfacing emotions that are can cause up to get upset or sad or angry.
+It is precisely these resurfacing emotions that can cause us to get upset, or sad, or angry.

 The strange thing is that you might not even be consciously aware that you experiencing sadness.
 By this, I mean that there is no associated thought.
 But your body knows.
 It means that only the somatic part of the emotion is surfacing.

-At that moment, you might start crying ‘without a reason’.
+At that moment, you might start crying ‘without reason’.

 There definitely is a reason, but you will have to wait a bit longer before it becomes clear to you.
-Don’t become fixated on the time it takes for you to precisely know what happened.
+Don’t become fixated on the time it takes for you to know what happened precisely.
 It really is not so important.
 Just acknowledge that the emotion has passed and continue with the meditation.

 What to do when you start crying during meditation?

-The most important thing to do is to acknowledge the fact that you are crying without trying to repress it in any way. you should treat it as you do with anything in meditation: you need to bring a curious, nonjudgemental awareness towards whatever is presenting itself to you.
+The most important thing to do is acknowledge that you are crying without trying to repress it in any way. you should treat it as you do with anything in meditation: you need to bring a curious, nonjudgemental awareness towards whatever is presenting itself to you.

-I understand that it can be disconcerting in the case of crying, but remember that it is fairly common and mostly it is you working through some unconscious block.
-So once you overcome it, it will be gone forever, or at the very least have less impact on your life.
+I understand that it can be disconcerting in the case of crying, but remember that it is fairly common, and you are mostly working through some unconscious block.
+So once you overcome the block, it will be gone forever, or at the very least have less impact on your life.

-What is often a big surprise to me, is that the horrible feeling that you sometimes associate with crying or emotions you do not like, is that you think they all over your body and you need to get them out.
+What is often a big surprise to me is that the horrible feeling you sometimes associate with crying or emotions you do not like is that you think they are all over your body and you need to get them out.
 Usually, the opposite is true.
-The are localised in a few locations in the body.
+They are localized in only a few -usually small- locations in the body.
 It is very rare, for instance, to feel sad in your legs.
 It can happen in a case of great fear, but usually, you feel emotions only in the belly region.

 And for me, this is comforting.
 So try it next time you feel an emotion that looks like it tries to take you over.

-As the last step, you could try to find out the deeper cause of your tears.
-So ask yourself, why is it that I am crying.
-Obviously only when you do not really know why.
+As the last step, you could try to discover the deeper cause of your tears.
+So ask yourself, why is it that I am crying?
+Obviously, only when you do not really know why.

 Here again, just let the answers come up from the subconscious.
-But be aware though that the subconscious will not always be a friendly environment.
-So be prepared to reject answers if they do not agree with your deeper beliefs; So you can stay true to yourself.
+But be aware though, that the subconscious will not always be a friendly environment.
+So be prepared to reject answers if they disagree with your more profound beliefs; So you can stay true to yourself.